Vascomax/tizOTP-doc/README.md

 Application.launch (so the widget can trigger the new code generation process)

 ### Limitations so far:
-- Only developed and tested for Tizen 3.0 / 4.0 and 5.5 on Galaxy watch (42mm bluetooth with bezel).
+- Only developed and tested for Tizen® 3.0 / 4.0 and 5.5 on Galaxy Watch® (42mm bluetooth with bezel).
 Maybe others might work, but are not supported so far
 - EARLY access
 - test version is limited to 3 accounts
 - only 6 digit TOTP with 30s interval are officially supported (other formats are implemented as well, but there can be display problems).
 Also the global time circle and 5s warning colors are desinged for the standard 30s TOTP tokens.